szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Rod of Terror inspire less Terror by not just being awful (1587) (BG2EE EET)

 Panic is very unlikely to happen, and it is generally not very convenient because it makes enemies harder to hit.
-Plus, the permanent-until-death penalty discourages pretty much any idea of using this item.
+Plus, the permanent-until-death penalty discourages pretty much any idea of using this item, especially by CHARNAME.
 Therefore:

 - The Save vs. Spell against Panic now has no penalty, and the effect only lasts 2 rounds.
 On the second round, if the target is still panicked, there is a 20% chance that the affected creature must Save vs. Death or be killed by the shock.
 Even if they survive, they become rooted in place for the remainder of the round.
 - The penalty to Charisma is now a penalty to Constitution, which is more meaningful.
 It is also no longer permanent, but instead lasts 24 hours (2 in-game hours, or 3 full normal 8-hour rests).
 The chance of this happening is now 10% instead of 20%.